bradley-erickson/dash-blog-page/README.md

 Simple write the blog post with Markdown here.
 ```

-The metadata about each article is set using Front Matter, the variables defined between the `---` components.
+The metadata about each article is set using FrontMatter, the variables defined between the `---` components.
 Use these variables to set specific information about your application.
+When creating each page, we will read the contents of the FrontMatter to set page specific content (such as link, title, description, and image).

 ### Creating the article